SimerdeepSingh4/chess-newc/README.md

 ## 🎮 Gameplay

 1. Open your web browser and navigate to `http://localhost:3000`.
-2. You will be in a waiting room.
+2. You will be placed in a waiting room until another player connects.
-3. Open a second browser tab or window and navigate to the same URL.
+3. Open a second browser tab or window and navigate to the same URL to simulate a second player connecting.
-4. The game will start automatically.
+4. A new game will start automatically.
 The first player is assigned the white pieces, and the second player is assigned the black pieces.
-5. Any other users who navigate to the URL will be able to spectate the game.
+5. If a third person joins, they will be placed in the waiting room until a fourth person joins to start a new, separate game.
 6. Players can move pieces by either dragging and dropping them or by clicking on a piece and then clicking on a destination square.

 ## 🙋‍♂️ Author